 The Lightning named FRANTZ JEAN as goaltending coach on September 7, 2010.
-Currently entering his ninth season, he works with and develops all goaltenders in the organization.
+Currently entering his 11th season, he works with and develops all goaltenders in the organization.
 Jean has been involved in coaching for nearly 30 years.

 Prior to joining Tampa Bay, Jean spent 12 years with the Moncton Wildcats of the QMJHL.
 During Jean's time with the Wildcats, the team won two league championships (2005-06, 2009-10) and allowed the least number of goals in a season on four occasions.
 Under his mentorship, Wildcats goalies have earned league MVP, defensive player of the year, goaltender of the year, first and second team All-Star team awards and several league goaltending records.
 Jean was also a member of the coaching staff on the 2009 and 2010 Hockey Canada Under 18 teams that won gold medals at the Ivan Hlinka international tournament.

-Jean played major junior hockey with St. Hyacinthe and Victoriaville of the QMJHL, and after a tryout with the Montreal Canadiens in 1991, earned a scholarship to the Université de Moncton where he played for four and a half seasons with les Aigles Bleus, winning the 1994-95 national championship and being named to the 1992-93 AUAA First All-Star Team.
+Jean played major junior hockey with St. Hyacinthe and Victoriaville of the QMJHL, and after a tryout with the Montreal Canadiens in 1991, earned a scholarship to the Université de Moncton, where he played for four-and-a-half seasons with les Aigles Bleus, winning the 1994-95 national championship and being named to the 1992-93 AUAA First All-Star Team.
 Jean was also a member of Hockey Canada's National Goaltending Consultants Team from 2006-11.